IBM-Cloud/docs-services/services/Nexmo/index.md

 {: #gettingstarted}

-[Nexmo](https://nexmo.com) provides tools for voice, messaging and phone verification, enabling you to embed programmable communications into mobile apps, websites and business systems.
+[Nexmo](https://nexmo.com), The Vonage API Platform, provides tools for voice, messaging and phone verification, enabling you to embed programmable communications into mobile apps, websites and business systems.
 Nexmo APIs include SMS text messaging, two-factor authentication, voice, chat, and social media connect.

 To get started with Nexmo APIs on Bluemix: